briwoto/aivenpy/README.md

 - Receive stats from Kafka and insert to database

->   **Before proceeding futher**
+>   **Before proceeding futher** [Update as of 5.May 2021]
 >
->   The kafka producer code is already scheduled to run every 10 minutes (see https://github.com/briwoto/aivenpy/actions).
-So, if you plan to run this project on your local machine, you only have to start the consumer to receive the messages from kafka and insert them to the database
+>   The system as of now is entirely automated.
+The kafka producer is scheduled to run every 10 minutes.
+And the kafka consumer had been scheduled to start with the release tag *v.x.x* (see https://github.com/briwoto/aivenpy/actions).
+So, if you plan to run this project on your local machine, go to Github actions and stop the release build so that you can stop the consumer in the pipeline and then start on your local

 ## Contents
 1. [Framework](#Framework)